By Eric Vandenbroeck and

 exaltation of difference, and over European xenophobia.

-the south and east of the Mediterranean as well.
-The French language in North
+to the south and east of the Mediterranean as well.
+The French language in

-Africa and part of the Middle East, and English in most of the Middle East and
+North Africa and part of the Middle East, and English in most of the Middle

-the Gulf, are key vectors of participation in this globalized world.
-Exchanges
+East and the Gulf, are key vectors of participation in this globalized world.

-through travel, ideas, information, and entertainment broadcast by the media
+Exchanges through travel, ideas, information, and entertainment broadcast by

-pass not only to and from America but through Europe just as much as inside the
+the media pass not only to and from America but through Europe just as much as

-Arab and Muslim world.
-These exchanges shape an informal, every-day cultural
+inside the Arab and Muslim world.
+These exchanges shape an informal, every-day

-identity that cannot be reduced to radical hostility toward the West, as
+cultural identity that cannot be reduced to radical hostility toward the West,

-proclaimed by the jihadists, or hatred against Muslims and Islam, as formulated
+as proclaimed by the jihadists, or hatred against Muslims and Islam, as

-by European chauvinists.
-Rather, this identity is constructed through an
+formulated by European chauvinists.
+Rather, this identity is constructed

-ever-changing process of fascination and rejection, where friendship and enmity
+through an ever-changing process of fascination and rejection, where friendship

-mingle in the register of intimacy.
-Despite discourses that demonize the
+and enmity mingle in the register of intimacy.
+Despite discourses that demonize

-Other-plumbing the depths of abomination in the form of Zarqawi's beheadings,
+the Other-plumbing the depths of abomination in the form of Zarqawi's

-or painting an offending caricature in the Danish case-there exists between
+beheadings, or painting an offending caricature in the Danish case-there exists

-Europe and its "Near East:' as the traditional European designation of the
+between Europe and its "Near East:' as the traditional European

 That alternative is